nais/doc/docs/observability/alerts/README.md

 # Alerts

 We use [Prometheus](https://prometheus.io/) to collect metrics, and can trigger alerts based on these metrics.
 Alerts are specified in their own Kubernetes resource called `alerts` as we have made our own operator called [Alerterator](https://github.com/nais/alerterator).

 This means that you can manage your alerts with `kubectl`, and that alerts are not tied to a specific app or namespace.
 Giving you more freedom to set up the necessary alerts for one or several apps.
 You can even make your own personal alert profile.

 Using `kubectl` you can add, update, and remove the alert resource.
-Adding and updating is done with the `kubectl apply -f alerts.yaml`, while delete is done either with `kubectl delete alert <alert-name>` og `kubectl delete -f alerts.yaml`.
+Adding and updating is done with the `kubectl apply -f alerts.yaml`, while delete is done either with `kubectl delete alert <alert-name>` and `kubectl delete -f alerts.yaml`.

-You can list alerts in the cluster with `kubectl get alerts` \(singluar: `alert`, shorten: `al`\), and describe a specific alert resource with `kubectl describe alert <alert-name>`.
+You can list alerts in the cluster with `kubectl get alerts` (singluar: `alert`, shorten: `al`), and describe a specific alert resource with `kubectl describe alert <alert-name>`.

 ## Getting started

 To get started using Alerts we need to have a yaml-file describing our rules.
-You can start of with our [recommended alerts](recommended_alerts.md) \(made by contributions from our users!\).
+You can start of with our [recommended alerts](recommended_alerts.md) (made by contributions from our users!).

 Usually it's simplest to just call this file `alerts.yaml`, which we will do in this example.
 You can see the content of the file below, and you will see that we only notify Slack, but you can add more receivers.

 ```yaml
 apiVersion: "nais.io/v1"